 If you need to drop out of the race, it is your responsibility to get back to where you need to get to but we will endeavor to help you as much as we can.
 If you have to drop please do so only at an aid station.
 Please inform the aid station captain on arrival that you intend to drop and whether you need assistance.
 You will be then be asked to hand in your bib number.
 If you need to drop out away from an aid station you must phone the race director immediately on the number provided at check in.
 If you drop at an aid station, the Aid Station Captains will inform you if it is possible to get transport to the finish or public transport.
 There is a sweeper bus, however it may be that you have to wait some considerable time so please be patient with the volunteers.
 The bus travels with the cut offs.

 All aid stations will have a full selection of the usual aid station fayre and a whole lot more.
-At a minimum you will be able to pick up Water, Tailwind, Coke, Gu Gels, Chocolate, Crisps, Nuts Fruit, Sandwiches/ Wraps and other sweet and savoury snacks.
+At a minimum you will be able to pick up Water, Tailwind, Coke, Gu Gels, Chocolate, Crisps, Fruit, and other sweet and savoury snacks - for 2020 all in single serving packets.
 All aid stations from Knockholt onwards will have hot drinks including tea and coffee.
-There will be hot food available at Knockholt, Detling and the finish line.
+For 2020, hot food will only be available at the finish line.

 Medical support is of paramount importance to us.
 Throughout the event there will be two ambulances on course, which will travel, one with the main group of runners and a second towards the back of the pack.
 There will also be a fixed medical team on hand at the finish line.
 Individual first aiders/ medical volunteers will also be present at some aid stations.
 Contact numbers for the medical team will be available at registration.
 They will be contactable round the clock for the duration of the race.